Broken China: Overview

 The album is a four-part concept album based on Wright's then-wife Mildred's battle with depression.
-Two songs, "Reaching for the Rail" and "Breakthrough" feature Sinéad O'Connor on lead vocals, with Wright singing elsewhere.
+"Reaching for the Rail" and "Breakthrough" feature Sinéad O'Connor on lead vocals, with Wright singing the remainder.
 The album was recorded in Wright's studio in France.
-Broken China was Wright's first solo record since 1978's Wet Dream and the last before his death in September 2008.
+Broken China was Wright's first solo record since 1978's Wet Dream and the last before his death in September of 2008.

-Pink Floyd guitarist David Gilmour played on "Breakthrough", but the approach for the song was changed later on, and Gilmour's performance was not used on the finished release.
+Pink Floyd guitarist David Gilmour recorded a performance for "Breakthrough", but the approach to the song was changed later on and Gilmour's performance was not used on the finished release.
 On the DVD David Gilmour in Concert, a guest appearance is made by Wright, who sings "Breakthrough" accompanied by Gilmour and his band.

 The packaging has artwork by Pink Floyd's regular designer, Storm Thorgerson, and Peter Curzon.